SebWouters/CheMPS2/sphinx/sourcecode.rst

 For operating systems based on debian, the HDF5 headers are located in the folder ``/usr/include/hdf5/serial``.
 If CMake complains about the HDF5 headers, try to pass it with the option ``-DHDF5_INCLUDE_DIRS=/usr/include/hdf5/serial``.

+For building with GCC, errors involving unresolved symbols or a message ``plugin needed to handle lto object`` may indicate a failure of the interprocedural optimization.
+This can be resolved by passing full locations to gcc toolchain utilites to the ``setup`` command above:
+``-DCMAKE_RANLIB=/path/to/gcc-ranlib -DCMAKE_AR=/path/to/gcc-ar`` .

 To compile, run:

 .. code-block:: bash